guizot/guizot-cv-ai-bot/cv_full_complete.md

 **Guizot Labs - Application Store**
 **Framer • UI Simplicity • Dark/Light Theme**

 GLabs is a clean, beautifully designed app showcase platform built by Guizot Labs using Framer.
-It presents a curated collection of simple, powerful mobile and web applications with elegant interfaces, intuitive navigation, and purpose-driven functionality.
+It presents a curated collection of simple, powerful mobile applications with elegant interfaces, intuitive navigation, and purpose-driven functionality.

 **Key Features:**
 - Explore a lineup of essential productivity and lifestyle apps developed under Guizot Labs